-The Strategy is structured around the following four pillars:-
+The Strategy is structured around the following four pillars:

 The Ireland for Finance strategy is a whole-of-government strategy, supported through collaboration between public and private stakeholders.
 The Minister of State for Financial Services and Insurance at the Department of Finance, Michael D’Arcy TD, is responsible for leading the strategy and implementing the annual action plans.

-The Industry Advisory Committee (IAC) consists of executives from Irish and international IFS companies representing all sub-sectors in the field.
-The IAC supports the HLIC in implementing the strategy and in monitoring and reporting on progress.
+The Industry Advisory Committee consists of executives from Irish and international firms representing all sub-sectors in the international financial services sector.
+The Industry Advisory Committee supports the High Level Implementation Committee in implementing the strategy and in monitoring and reporting on progress.

-The public sector HLIC meets on a quarterly basis as a standalone committee.
-It also meets as the Ireland for Finance Joint Committee on a quarterly basis with the Industry Advisory Committee (IAC).
+The public sector High Level Implementation Committee meets quarterly as a standalone committee.
+It and the Industry Advisory Committee meet jointly as the Ireland for Finance Joint Committee each quarter.

-The public sector HLIC reports quarterly on progress.
-This reflects the importance of the International financial services sector to the Irish economy and the priority placed by Government on its growth and development.
+The High Level Implementation Committee reports quarterly on progress.
+This reflects the importance of the international financial services sector to the Irish economy and the priority placed by Government on its growth and development.